Sebastian-Sonne/ios-calculator/README.md

 # ios-calculator
-Java copy of the ios calculator app
+In this project, I try to remake to ios calculator app in java using the swing library(ies)